Jackson Lake

 888-248-6866

-Wildlife viewing, hiking, biking, kayaking, and fishing are popular here year-round.
+Wildlife viewing and hiking are popular here year-round.
 Access to the lake is by foot only, 1/4 mile hike from the parking lot.
 The lake parking area is located off NM Highway 170 (La Plata Highway), just 5 miles north of Farmington.
-Boat use is restricted to canoes/kayaks or rafts or electric motors that can be carried by foot to the lake.
-Lake species include catfish, bluegill, and bass.
+When water is present, boat use is restricted to canoes/kayaks or rafts.

 - Bicycling is allowed year-round but only on established roads and in designated areas.
 An established 2-mile loop is offered.